 How to Fix Galaxy S10 Camera Problems

-So far we’re not seeing any big complaints about the Galaxy S10 camera, but a few users on Reddit suggested a few camera issues are floating around.
+Initially, we didn’t see any big complaints about the Galaxy S10 camera, but a few users on Reddit shared reports of their problems.
 One being the front camera is way too close when you use apps outside of Samsung’s camera app.
-That’ll be addressed in an upcoming update, likely.
+Furthermore, the June update ruined the Galaxy S10 camera in 3rd party apps like Facebook, Instagram, or Snapchat, especially while trying to record video.

 We’re also seeing a report that the buttons for the three rear cameras don’t always switch to that specific lens.
 I’m not seeing this issue, but if you are, try rebooting your phone.
 Then, users are reporting poor lighting and a super dark super slow-motion video experience.
 The 960 FPS slow-mo feature needs a lot of light for the best experience, so if you try it indoors, you won’t enjoy the results.
 That’s not a problem, it’s just how the new technology works so far.